-The wisdom of defining a broader area became evident when the Columbia Market Study of 2014 predicted that older villages might need to find a focus other than a grocery store to anchor the commercial portion of older village centers.
+The wisdom of defining a broader area became evident when the Columbia Market Study of 2014 noted that it would be "prudent" for older villages to find a focus other than a grocery store to anchor the commercial portion of their village centers.
 The Howard County Housing Commission's purchase of the 251-unit Verona apartment complex in 2013 added urgency since one of the four "Significant Improvements" of the 2007 plan had been to "Upgrade Housing in the Village Center Area."